BBC Studioworks: ITV Daytime at Television Centre

 In late 2017 it was announced that BBC Studioworks would provide studio space and production facilities for ITV Daytime programmes, as they prepared to move from The London Studios on the South Bank.
 ITV would sublet Studios 2 and 3 at Television Centre from BBC Studioworks under a five-year deal, along with production offices and production facilities at Television Centre.
 ITV Daytime would also hire office facilities in the White City area near Television Centre from Stanhope Developers.

 In January 2018, in a joint project between BBC Studioworks and ITV, Studios 2 and 3 were refitted to accommodate the production sets for Lorraine and Loose Women shows in Studio 2 with Good Morning Britain and This Morning in Studio 3.
 A dedicated production area was created for the ITV Daytime shows adjacent to the studios, along with dressing rooms, green rooms, make-up, wardrobe and hospitality.

 In April 2018 the first live editions of Good Morning Britain, Lorraine, This Morning and Loose Women broadcast from Television Centre aired on ITV on Monday 16 April 2018.

 In the 3430 sqft Studio 2, the sets for Lorraine and Loose Women are non-permanent sets and are moved daily.
 Peston, the ITV political programme, is also made in Studio 2 on Wednesday evenings.
 Whilst not an ITV programme, from 13 January 2019 onwards, Channel 4's Sunday Brunch has been made in Studio 2 on Sunday mornings.

 In the 8000 sqft Studio 3, the sets for Good Morning Britain and This Morning are permanent fixtures in the studio and are built back-to-face.

 Originally the plan was to have ITV Daytime shows use the studios at Television Centre for around five years, with ITV Daytime moving back to their old Southbank location in a newly redeveloped and built studio centre.
 However, in October 2018 it was announced that ITV had dropped their plans to return to the Southbank site.
 ITV chief executive Carolyn McCall has confirmed they plan to sell all of the South Bank site and will not build the proposed three new smaller studios there.
-Instead, ITV will remain at Television Centre and will extend their sublet agreement with BBC Studioworks and Stanhope Developers.
+Instead, ITV would remain at Television Centre and extended their sublet agreement with BBC Studioworks and Stanhope Developers.

+On 20 May 2025, it was announced that all four ITV Studios Daytime shows would be leaving Television Centre after their final live broadcasts of the year (two years later than originally planned) as part of a wider schedule change that would take effect in January 2026, with Good Morning Britain moving to the headquarters of ITN, and the other three (Lorraine, This Morning and Loose Women) all leaving for The Hospital Club in Covent Garden, a move that was confirmed in September 2025.